 Cellulitis is a deep infection of the skin caused by bacteria.
-It usually affects the arms and legs.
-It can also develop around the eyes, mouth, and anus, or on the belly.
+It often affects the arms and legs.
+It can also develop around the eyes, mouth, and anus, or on the belly (abdomen).
 Normal skin can be affected by cellulitis.
-But it usually happens after some type of injury causes a skin break, including trauma or surgery.
+But it often happens after some type of injury causes a skin break, including trauma or surgery.
 Once the skin breaks, bacteria can enter and cause infection.

 What causes cellulitis?

-Cellulitis is usually caused when bacteria enter a wound or area where there is no skin.
+Cellulitis is often caused when bacteria enter a wound or area where there is no skin.
 The most common bacteria that cause cellulitis include:

 What are the symptoms of cellulitis?

 Symptoms can be different for each person.
 Common symptoms include:

 - Warm skin

 - Red streaks from the original site of the cellulitis

 Some cases of cellulitis are an emergency.
 Always talk with your healthcare provider right away if you notice any of the following symptoms: